 Notes

-- Leftover brussels sprouts will keep for 3 to 4 days in a tightly sealed container in the refrigerator.
+- Leftovers: Leftover brussels sprouts will keep for 3 to 4 days in a tightly sealed container in the refrigerator.

 Comments